tstack/lnav/docs/source/formats.rst

     :glob: A glob pattern to check against the log files read by lnav.

+:partitions: This object contains a description of partitions that should automatically be created in the log view.

+  :pattern: The regular expression evaluated over a line in the log file as
+    it is read in.
+If there is a match, the log message the line is a part of will be used as the start of the partition.
+The name of the partition will be taken from any captures in the regex.
+  :paths: This array contains objects that define restrictions on the file
+    paths in which partitions will be created.
+The objects in this array can contain:

+    :glob: A glob pattern to check against the log files read by lnav.

 .. _format_sample:

 :sample: A list of objects that contain sample log messages.
 All formats